Cosmological parameter inference with Bayesian statistics: Fitting a straight-line

 \section{Fitting a straight-line}

-In this section we apply the tools learned so far to the simplest example: fitting a straight-line.
+example: fitting a straight-line.
 That is, we assume that we have a certain theory where our measurements should follow a straight line.
-Then, in order to apply our techniques, we simulate several datasets along this line.
-One of the principal topics we want to analyse is the hyperparameter method and how it works, so we will apply our analysis to two different cases (Figure \ref{data_1}): \begin{enumerate} \item Consider two datasets taken from the same straight-line but with different errors. \item Consider two datasets but now we simulate both of them from different straight-lines and different errors. \end{enumerate}
+Then, we simulate several datasets and focus on two different~cases (Figure \ref{data_1}): \begin{enumerate} \item Consider two datasets coming from the same straight-line but having different errors. \item Consider two datasets coming from different straight-lines and also having different~errors. \end{enumerate}

-In our analysis we used the PyMC3 module implemented in Python.
-Our complete code can be downloaded from the git repository \cite{git}.
-This code is simple to use and can be modified easily for any model to be tested.
-We recommend to use the file called ``new model" where the reader can find a blank project.
-Here the data and model can be added up and, by running all the notebook, obtain all the analysis we present in this section.
-One can find as well several notes that will help in programming the model with PyMC3, even if the model contains functions that are not defined in PyMC3.
+In our analysis, we used the PyMC3 module, and the complete code can be downloaded from the Git repository \cite{git}.